Carver Owner Club News

 Please note that the Club Carver scheme runs complimentary to the existing UK Owners Club and the services already provided by Harry Studemann at 2Drive.

 The UK Club is keen to improve the facilities available for all Carver owners and we are sure that these new arrangements will help with owners' requirements for parts, servicing or both - so please get in touch with us in the first instance.
-Simon can be contacted directly on [email protected] or you can message me (Jonathan Bedford) via Facebook.
+I (Jonathan Bedford) can be messaged via Facebook.

-For any further information regarding this announcement, please feel free to email on [email protected] or message me via Facebook.
+For any further information regarding this announcement, please feel free to email see Contact Info or message me via Facebook.

-Jonathan Bedford Club President - Carver Owners Club (Independent)
+Jonathan Bedford Club President - Carver Owners Club (CVR-OC)